geekcubed/bootstrap-datepicker/README.md

  * Add support for selecting Time as well as date
  * Improve extensibility to support additional languages / locales.

+ There is an additional fork of the original source code available at https://github.com/eternicode/bootstrap-datepicker : this features extensive support for locales etc.

  Contributors are welcome to get in touch.